iExecBlockchainComputing/katacoda-scenario/hello-world/step2.md

 </pre>

-# Test your factorial app
+# Test your factorial App
 In the apps directory you can find the source code of a simple factorial in python : apps/factorial.py

 With the command : pyinstaller --onefile factorial.py, we have generated : apps/factorial.